GitJernej/Breakout-clone/README.md

 My personal project for diploma thesis.

 Created with gradle using the libGDX framework.
+Open the Brick Game folder as an existing project. with the necessary libgdx plugins.

 Bricks.jar - is just a rough version of the main gameplay.
 Bricks-v0.0.jar - this one has a semi-working menu